Wowie Zowie, here we are, fastest three hours in media.

 Thank you, sir.

-Um I think that the current issue right now with Israel and Lebanon or and Hezbollah just proves that we have to stay there and that our presence is needed, and that maybe we should even increase and openly support and fight for Israel.
+I think that the current issue right now with Israel and Lebanon or Hezbollah just proves that we have to stay there and that our presence is needed, and that maybe we should even increase and openly support and fight for Israel.

-Um well, I think a lot of it was uh with how much we've been giving the Palestinians and pressuring Israel to um subside to them and give them you know concessions, give them land, pull out, and as well as with Lebanon and Hezbollah, and just to see the reaction and that it's not made things better, it's actually made things worse by doing that.
+Well, I think a lot of it was with how much we've been giving the Palestinians and pressuring Israel to subside to them and give them concessions, give them land, pull out, as well as with Lebanon and Hezbollah, and just to see the reaction and that it's not made things better.

 Correct.

-This had to be pretty work at all.
+This had to be pretty easy.

-Well, this this because this is this is interesting that you call to admit this because th you you're admitting that uh a significant portion of of your world view has changed because uh it was challenged, and a lot of people uh either side, conservative, liberal, when their world view is challenged, they tune it out.
+Well, this is interesting that you call to admit this because you're admitting that a significant portion of your worldview has changed because it was challenged.

-They They don't want to deal with the possibility it might be wrong.
+They don't want to deal with the possibility it might be wrong.

-So they either ignore it or they consider what they're hearing uh propaganda, not really true, but somehow it got through to you.
+So they either ignore it or they consider what they're hearing propaganda not really true.

 That's incredible.